This is a comment log_connections = yes syslog = 2 search_path = '$user, public'

 Provides information implicitly requested by the user, e.g., during VACUUM VERBOSE.

-Provides information that may be helpful to users, e.g., truncation of long identifiers and the creation of indexes as part of primary keys.
+Provides information that may be helpful to users, e.g., truncation of long identifiers and index creation as part of primary keys.

-Provides warnings to the user, e.g., COMMIT outside a transaction block.
+Provides warnings to the user, e.g., COMMIT outside a transaction.

-Reports an error that caused the current transaction to abort.
+Reports the error that caused a transaction to abort.

 Reports information of interest to administrators, e.g., checkpoint activity.